Add

 • Collections, custom fields, relationships.

-• Publisher for customers, roles, scheduled publication (on advanced plans).
+• Editor for clients, roles, scheduled publishing (on advanced plans).

 • Volume limits (number of collections, items).